ballerina-platform/module-ballerinax-googleapis.drive/modules/listener/README.md

 ## Contributing to Ballerina

-As an open source project, Ballerina welcomes contributions from the community.
+As an open-source project, Ballerina welcomes contributions from the community.

 For more information, go to the [contribution guidelines](https://github.com/ballerina-platform/ballerina-lang/blob/master/CONTRIBUTING.md).